Vando7/Task-tracker/README.md

 ## Key Features

 - **Dynamic Task Management**: Tasks update in real-time without the need for a page refresh.
 When one user adds or edits a task, all other users in the workspace will see the updates instantly.
 - **User Collaboration**: Create workspaces, add multiple users, and collaborate seamlessly.
-Each user can see and manage tasks assigned to them or shared within the workspace.
+Each user can see and manage tasks within the workspace.
 - **Room and Floor Organization**: Easily categorize tasks by creating rooms and floors, providing a clear and organized view of your household tasks.

 ## Example Videos